usnistgov/metaschema-xslt/README.md

 ## Repository contents

+`bin` includes utility scripting and might be useful to have on your system path.

-`src` includes XSLT source code, with supporting infrastructure including ad-hoc testing
+`src` includes XSLT source code, with supporting infrastructure including ad-hoc testing.

-`support` includes dependent submodules with other static resources for configuration
+`support` includes dependent submodules with other static resources.

 ## Installation and operation